-The Mayo Clinic states that Hirschsprung's (HIRSH-sproongz) is a condition present at birth as a result of missing nerve cells in the muscles of the baby's colon which causes problems with passing stool.
+The Mayo Clinic states Hirschsprung's (pronounced HIRSH-sproongz) is a condition present at birth as a result of missing nerve cells in the muscles of the baby's colon which causes problems with passing stool.

-It’s really hard to imagine everything these kids have to go through, but we’re so happy they’re here and just as proud of them as their moms are.
-Seeing their smiling faces will bring happiness to your day!
+It’s hard to imagine everything these kids to go through but we’re happy they’re here and so proud of them — just like their moms.
+Seeing their smiling faces brings happiness to our day!

 1. Caleb Balling

 "Our son Caleb was diagnosed with Hirschsprung's at 4 days old.
 At 7 days old he had a pull-through procedure to remove a portion of his colon that was not functioning.
 Since then he's been on an up and down roller coaster enduring countless ER visits, multiple surgeries, and many hospital stays, but he keeps a smile on his face through all the tough times."

 "At 2 days old, Jameus was diagnosed with Hirschsprung's disease.
 At exactly 2 weeks old, he had his first surgery.
 A couple days after surgery his bowel perforated.
 He went back into surgery and came out with a colostomy.
 He was 3 weeks old and on life support.
 My now thriving son would not be here without his colostomy.
 It gave him life when he was so close to it being taken away.
 He is absolutely my hero."

 — Dallas Lynn